 More than 1,000 concrete truck loads

 were transported to the intake site on 143

-In order to address unprecedented drought conditions and provide long-term protection of Southern Nevada's primary water storage reservoir—Lake Mead—the Southern Nevada Water Authority (SNWA) Board of Directors in May 2005 approved the construction of a new drinking water intake.
+In order to address unprecedented drought conditions and provide long-term protection of Southern Nevada's primary water storage reservoir—Lake Mead— the Southern Nevada Water Authority (SNWA) Board of Directors approved the construction of a new drinking water intake in May 2005.

 The intake is designed to maintain SNWA's ability to draw upon Colorado River water at lake elevations as low as 1,000 feet above sea level.
 This will ensure system capacity if lake levels fell low enough to put Intake No. 1 out of service.
 It also will protect municipal water customers from water quality issues associated with declining lake levels.